hanXen/avasProject/readme.md

-# avas Project by KISEC
+# avas Project from KISEC

 ## Usage